We Asked, You Said, We Did

 The suggestions, comments and feedback received have been passed to the relevant departments for consideration in line with business plans and service delivery plans.

-In the section below, we provide a brief update on how Council currently addresses the matters raised from the feedback.
-We recognise there is more work to be done and are committed to improving in these areas within the Performance Improvement Plan 2023/24.
+The section below provides a brief update on how Council currently addresses the matters raised from the feedback.
+We recognise there is more work to be done and are committed to improving in these areas within the Performance Improvement Plan 2024-25.

 We did